One of the 7 Natural Wonders of the World

 - Safari is a bit of a hit and miss

-Tip – bring an umbrella.
+Tip – bring an umbrella, good footwear and a sweater.

 The spray – seen from the main road in the Victoria Falls town reminding us it is there.
 It billows into the sky and has been recorded that it typically measures to a height of over 400 metres (although it’s considerably less during low water flow) and is visible from quite a distance (Wikipedia says 50 km away, I’ll take their word on it lol!).
 The Spray literally changes everyday!